Operations with UAS/Drones - Specific Category

 • is not subject to waiver or revocation.

-Below is the list of operators who have obtained a Light UAS Operator Certificate (LUC) for the specific category:
+Below is the list of operators that have obtained a Light UAS Operator Certificate (LUC) for the specific category:

 List of operators with Light UAS Operator Certificate (LUC)